Advanced Dungeons & Dragons (Community)

 "Advanced Dungeons & Dragons" is the fourteenth episode of the second season of the American comedy television series Community and the thirty-ninth episode overall.
 It was originally broadcast on February 3, 2011, on NBC.
 It was written by Andrew Guest and directed by Joe Russo.
 In the episode, the study group plays a game of Dungeons & Dragons to cheer up a fellow student Neil (Charley Koontz) after he becomes depressed.
 However, when Pierce (Chevy Chase) learns he was not invited, he begins working against the rest of the group.

 The episode draws inspiration from the Dungeons & Dragons games played by creator Dan Harmon when growing up.
 Harmon came up with the basic premise but allowed the other writers to build a story around it.
 Having never played Dungeons & Dragons, Guest studied the game with fellow writers and relied on Harmon's experience when writing the script.
 Filming was relatively easy and inexpensive, with few sets and minimal effects required.
 However, network and studio executives were not very supportive of the episode, to Harmon's frustration.

 "Advanced Dungeons & Dragons" was seen by 4.37 million viewers in its original broadcast.
 It received positive reviews from critics for its humor and use of its ensemble, though some criticized its portrayal of Pierce.
 The episode has frequently been listed among the show's best episodes and led to a sequel, "Advanced Advanced Dungeons & Dragons".
-In June 2020, the episode was removed from Netflix and Hulu due to scenes with Chang (Ken Jeong) in makeup resembling blackface.
+In June 2020, the episode was removed from Netflix and Hulu due to scenes with Chang (Ken Jeong) in makeup resembling blackface, though it has since been made available on streaming again.